For most landlords, rental properties provide a reliable source of passive income. However, landlords can face some maintenance challenges.

 - Utilize a rental agreement.

-Before renting the property to a tenant, landlords should have a written lease or rental agreement — that is state-approved or written by a real-estate attorney — in place.
+Before renting the property to a tenant, landlords should have a written lease or rental agreement – that is state-approved or written by a real-estate attorney – in place.
+Additionally, the best Letting Agent Hull has can also be used to find the right tenant and draw up an agreement.
 This agreement must include rules that all tenants must follow and landlords must enforce the rules consistently.
 Landlords, however, must stay away from including any illegal provisions in their rental agreement that could lead to them getting sued.
+One of these laws is for the tenant to pay their rent on time, if they do not, the landlord can send a Pay or Quit Notice, which they can find out more about over at websites like american-apartment-owners-association.org, so they are on top of what they need to be and are sticking to the signed agreement.
+They can then discuss with the tenant what to do, especially if it due to a financial bump, this will also need to be conducted legally.

 Landlords must protect themselves against lawsuits at all times, therefore they should consistently strive to fulfill their duties and obligations to their tenants.
 The above-mentioned tips serve as precautionary actions to decrease the risk of getting sued.
 For more information about your landlord rights, contact Warren S. Dank for a landlord tenant attorney consultation.